Mr Will Allen | FRCS Facial Surgeon

 If there's more information you require that isn't on the website you can contact via WhatsApp and even send images of concerning areas for assessment

-Copyright © 2024 Specialist skin cancer, anti-ageing, hair loss and Facial Cosmetic Surgery by Mr Will Allen Shrewsbury and cheshire
+Copyright © 2024 Specialist skin cancer, anti-ageing, and facial cosmetic surgery by Mr Will Allen Shrewsbury, Cheshire and Wrexham

 MBChB (Honours) MSc (Distinction) MRCS FRCS MEAFPS